Skip to main content

 2. From the left Main Menu, click on Tenant Settings.

-4. In the cloud account creation wizard give the following information:
+4. In the cloud account creation wizard, enter the following information:

 • Account Name